-During the month of November we’re asking everyone across the region to take personal responsibility to help stop the spread of Woolly nightshade.
-It’s a nasty plant and spreads very quickly so if we all make it our goal to individually pull up just one seedling or control just one plant, it all makes a difference.
+Over the summer we are helping landowners across the region to take responsibility to stop the spread of woolly nightshade.
+It’s a nasty plant, produces a lot of seeds and matures very quickly.
+If everyone takes action to pull up seedlings or control plants on their property, it all makes a difference.

 Why is it a pest?